-Glycemic Index or GI is the measurement in between 0 and 100 of how fast carbohydrates raise blood glucose levels.
+Glycemic Index is measured between 0 and 100 of how fast carbohydrates raise blood glucose levels.
 The faster carbohydrates break down and raise blood sugar, the higher the glycemic index.
-Low glycemic index foods are preferred because recent studies have shown that a diet involving high GI foods can increase the risk of diabetes, heart disease and obesity.
+Low glycemic index foods are usually preferred because they raise blood sugar levels more slowly and are less detrimental to the insulin response.
 Foods that have a GI of 70 or more are considered to be high.

 Different sweeteners have different GI levels.
 Below is a chart to see where your favorite sweetener places on this scale.

 |Brown Rice Syrup||25***|